eosnetworkfoundation/grant-framework/applications/eos_network_qlone_ai.md

 - indicate milestone duration as well as number of full-time employees working on each milestone.
 - **Deliverables 0a-0c are mandatory for all milestones, and deliverable 0e at least for the last one.
 If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

->⚡ If any of your deliverables is based on someone else's work, make sure you work and publish under the terms of the license of the respective project and that you highlight this fact in your milestone documentation and in the source code if applicable!
-Teams that submit others' work without attributing it will be immediately terminated.

 ### Milestone Summary

-> Note: the numbers in the three lines below are examples.
-Please replace with your own calculations!
-Then delete this instruction line.
-> You must keep these three Milestone Summary lines below for your grant to be approved.
-The Total Cost should add up to the costs
-> of all of your Milestones.
-Please DO NOT remove the three lines below.
-If you do, your grant will be rejected or delayed while you fix it.

 ### Overview